mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

 1. Trigger quarantine violation. _Optional._

    You've deployed an alert called **Image Imported into ACR from source other than approved Quarantine** that will fire if you import an image directly to `live/` without coming from `quarantine/`.
-If you'd like to see that trigger, go ahead and import some other image directly to `live/`.
+If you'd like to see that trigger, go ahead and import an image directly to `live/`.
 On the validation page later in this walkthrough, you'll see that alert.

    ```bash
    az acr import --source docker.io/library/busybox:1.33.0 -t live/library/busybox:SkippedQuarantine -n $ACR_NAME